-61.74.
-Corporations are under no obligation to respond to press speculation or market rumours.
-This notwithstanding, the existence of speculation or rumours about a corporation might indicate that matters intended to be kept confidential have leaked.
-In particular, where press speculation or market rumours are largely accurate and the information underlying the speculation or rumours constitutes inside information, the corporation should disclose the information as soon as reasonably practicable.
-Accurate and extensive rumours and media speculation are unlikely to represent information that is generally known and accordingly disclosure by the corporation is necessary.

-62.75.
-Although a corporation is generally not obliged to respond to speculation or market rumours, under the Listing Rules the Stock Exchange may require a corporation to provide disclosure or clarification beyond that required by the SFO-under the Listing Rules, for example the issue of a negative announcement to confirm that the rumour is false.
-The fact that the corporation issues an announcement as requested by the Stock Exchange would not in itself imply that the corporation has failed to meet the disclosure obligation for inside information.
+- 79. Corporations are generally under no obligation to respond to media speculation, market rumours or analysts' reports.
+However, if a corporation has inside information and relies on a Safe Harbour to withhold disclosure subject to the preservation of confidentiality, the existence of media speculation, market rumours or analysts' reports about the corporation might indicate that matters intended to be kept confidential have leaked.
+In particular, where media speculation, market rumours or analysts' reports are largely accurate and the information underlying the speculation, rumours or reports constitutes inside information, it is likely that confidentiality has been lost, thus the Safe Harbour falls away and public disclosure is required.
+Accurate and extensive rumours and media speculation, even where included in analysts' reports, are unlikely to represent information that is generally known and accordingly disclosure by the corporation is necessary. - 80.
+If a corporation does not have inside information but media reports or market rumours carry false or untrue information, the corporation is not obliged to make further disclosure under the SFO.
+This notwithstanding, under the Listing Rules, the Stock Exchange may require a corporation to provide disclosure or clarification beyond that required by the SFO, for example the issue of a negative announcement to confirm that a rumour is false.
+The fact that the corporation issues an announcement as requested by the Stock Exchange for the purposes of the Listing Rules would not in itself imply that the corporation has failed to meet the disclosure obligation for inside information under the SFO.
 If a corporation wishes to respond to rumours, the corporation should do so by making a formal announcement, rather than making a remark to a single publication or by way of a press release.
-This will ensure that the whole market is equally and properly informed.
+This will ensure that the whole market is equally and properly informed. - 81.
+A corporation should ensure that no inside information is given when answering an analyst's questions or reviewing an analyst's draft report.
+It is inappropriate for a